karaschechtman/GenderInFilm/README.md

 # GenderInFilm
-Simple Python interface for analyzing data about gender in film.
+Python scripts for analyzing data about gender in film.
 Data from Agarwal et. al (2015) and the Internet Movie Database (IMDb).
 Bechdel scores are from bechdeltest.com.
+For NYCDH 2019 conference workshop.

 # Files
 ## ./